mariadb-joecotellese/vector-research/README.md

 # Vector Research

-Is this a basic reasearch project to better understand vector embeddings and Retrieval Augmented Generation
+This is a simple project to better understand vector embeddings and Retrieval Augmented Generation

 The goal of this project is to use an LLM to "chat" with a PDF.
 This is all running locally